janvda/balena-google-assistant/README.md

 2. a USB microphone is connected to one of the USB ports of the raspberry pi.
 This can also be a webcam with a microphone.

-## STEP 1: Required Google Configuration
+## STEP 1: Configure Google Project and Register Device Model
 This repository is based on the instructions specified at: https://developers.google.com/assistant/sdk/guides/library/python/

 So First you need to perform the following steps of these instructions: